Camino a Santiago

 Camino a Santiago Day 0: Arriving in St. Jean Pied de Port

 I’m not going to lie.
 I’ve been so focused on the fact that I’m sitting on a fully booked flight, that for a minute there I lost sight of the big picture.
 Until I didn’t.
+My Camino a Santiago had already begun.

 As we took off from O’Hare, on a non-stop flight to Paris, I opened the window for a moment and then it dawned on me.
 I’m leaving the U.S for the longest consecutive period of time since I first moved here 22 years ago.
 Wow.

 No matter what happens, the next six weeks are going to be as much an exercise in managing that as in taking care of my feet.
-As obsessed as I’ve been the last week with every ache and pain that my over-anxious brain has been manifesting onto my body, that little fact didn’t seem to figure in my thoughts until now.
+As obsessed as I’ve been the last week with every ache and pain that my over-anxious brain has been manifesting onto my body, that little fact didn’t figure in my thoughts until now.

 St. Jean Pied de Port